Being a salon employee, working 9-5, not your type?

 Proof that you are professionally qualified to perform your job.
 It may be a training or course completion.
-It can also be a program certificate to give confidence to your client that you have actually received formal education on the subject you are working on.
-It gives them the assurance that you know your work well and are in safe hands.
+It can also be a program certificate to give confidence to your client that you have received formal education on the subject you are working on.
+It assures them that you know your work well and they are in safe hands.

 As you are working on your own, you are the one who has to be well prepared with all the tools & equipment that will be required to perform the task.
 Make sure you have the latest & good set of tools you may need for your work.
 This will help you be ready to perform any service & not be restricted.

 To start off, you get to be your own boss.
 And there is more to it.

 You can work whenever you want, wherever you want & with whomever you want.
 You don't have to report precisely at 9 am every day at the same place.
 Here you can work as per your timing.
 There is no 9-5, which means there is flexibility in time.
 You create your own schedule & are in control of your time.
 You have the flexibility to choose your place of work, time, location, client, etc.

 If you have personal commitments or other work, then working as a freelancer can help you balance both.
 A study showed that the number of female freelancers is more than the number of males.
 This means freelancing gives women the option to cater to their house, kids & a career smoothly, giving you a work-life balance.